Varanus timorensis: Habitat

-Varanus timorensis live in hollowed trees and branches, the spotted coloration helps them camouflage into the surrounding habitats.
+The Timor monitor lives in woodlands, dry forests and rainforests, where they inhabit trees, shrubs, bushes and other above ground vegetation.

 Behavior

 Timor monitors are arboreal, diurnal lizards.
 Their diet consist of a variety of invertebrates, such as scorpions, orthopterans, spiders, mantids, bees and cockroaches, and other lizards, such as geckos, as well as small snakes.
 Breeding takes place from December to March, and clutches of up to 11 eggs are laid; the eggs incubate three to four months, depending on the average temperature.
 Hatchlings are about 5 in long, but grow quickly.